 Many Bible students know that the church at Corinth was troubled by factions.
 Beyond the divisions, Paul was also aware of moral and ethical problems and various misunderstandings.
 The infant church was immature and unspiritual and in need of advice to correct false teachings and to restore healthy relationships within the church.

-Paul writes with a clear focus on Jesus Christ (8 occurrences in the first 9 verses of the book).
+Paul writes with a clear focus on Jesus Christ, mentioning Jesus Christ eight times in the first nine verses of the book.
 Division is not solved by focusing on the division.
 Division is often a symptom of a deeper problem, as was the case at Corinth.
-The message of the gospel had apparently been misunderstood.
+The message of the gospel had been misunderstood.

 When have you seen human wisdom fail to accomplish God's purpose and will?
 Think about your own observations of or experiences with church divisions.
 How often is it the case that divisions come from failure to understand God's message?
 One author has suggested that the church is a major factor in the secularization of society.
 What happens when the church tries to live by human wisdom and standards rather than God's wisdom and standards?

 Father God, bind us together in your righteousness and holiness.
 Help us appreciate the disconnection between the message of the cross and the values of the world.
 Help us not to depend on our own wisdom as we share and live out the gospel.
 May our focus and boast be only the Lord, in Jesus' name, Amen.